andrzejsliwa/wsl2_ubuntu_ansible_setup/README.md

-# Provisioning of my personal WSL2 setup.
+# This is the provisioning of my personal WSL2 setup (using Ansible).

 Prerequires: